Set up a telecom expense management service in Intune

 Assign the Datalert app to the corporate device group

-On the Apps blade, go to Manage > Assignments.
+On the Apps pane, choose Manage > Assignments.

-Choose Select groups, and follow the steps to select the corporate device group.
+Choose Add group, and follow the steps to select the corporate device group.

 Choose whether to make the app installation required or optional for the group.
 The following example screenshot shows the installation as required, which means that users must install the Datalert app installation after enrolling their device.